Modeling missing transverse energy in V+jets at CERN LHC: Systematic uncertainties

 In the $l$+jets+\met~ channel, lepton \pt~ spectra are used to model neutrino \pt~ spectra.
 There are several sources of the systematic uncertainty associated with this modeling as MC is used to obtain corrections to the charged lepton \pt~ spectra.
 Because these corrections are small, uncertainties due to MC used to extract them enter only at second order.
 They can be estimated by varying the composition of the MC samples used to measure them and the reconstruction efficiencies of leptons and jets within their uncertainties.
 The uncertainties in the composition of the MC samples should come from an independent measurement of the relative \wjets~ and \ttbarjets~ cross sections for different $N_J$.
 Note, in section~\ref{corrections-munu}, it is demonstrated that these corrections may be negligible for $N_J \ge 4$ to obtain a prediction at high \met~ to 20\% or better in early data.

-The QCD background to signal events with one or more fake leptons and cross-feeds among \vjets~ processes are not considered in this paper.
-These backgrounds need to be measured and accounted for in the \met~ distributions and their predictions~\cite{z-and-w-cdf}.
+The QCD background to signal events with one or more fake leptons or photons, cross-feeds among \vjets~ processes and other secondary backgrounds are not considered in this paper.
+These backgrounds as well as di-leptons from \ttbarjets~ could be accounted in the \met~ distributions and their predictions by the following procedure.
+For each significant secondary background contribution, one can obtain a control sample in data and estimate the number of events from this background contribution in the entire search sample~\cite{previous-methods}\cite{z-and-w-cdf}.
+Next, one can measure the \met~ distribution and make its prediction in that control sample, and normalize both to the expected number of events for this background contribution.
+The \met~ distribution and its prediction from the control sample could then be subtracted from the \met~ distribution and its prediction for the entire sample, respectively.

 A large new physics contamination to QCD at large $J_T$, in general, may bias the prediction at large \met~ and hide a new physics contribution to \vjets.
-I find that under the most optimistic scenarios for new physics cross sections such a contamination does not lead to a significant bias.
+I find that even under the most optimistic scenarios for new physics cross sections such a contamination does not lead to a significant bias.

 Even though the reliance on MC is much reduced in this method, MC can be used to validate the method and constrain its systematic biases as is done in this paper.
 Nevertheless, a study of control data samples is needed to develop, optimize and validate the final algorithm and to quantify its systematic uncertainties.